Finding roots of complex analytic functions via generalized colleague matrices: Numerical results

 \subsection{$f_{\rm poly}$: A polynomial with simple roots}

 Here we consider a polynomial of order $5$, whose formula is given by

-All its roots are simple and inside a square of length $l=2$ centered at $z_0=0$.
+All its roots are simple and inside a square of side length $l=2$ centered at $z_0=0$.
 We construct a polynomial of order $n$ and apply Algorithm~\ref{alg:nadap_root} to find its roots.
 The results of our experiment are shown in Table~\ref{tab:ex1_double} (double precision) and Table~\ref{tab:ex1_ext} (extended precision).
 In Figure~\ref{fig:poly}, the size of complex orthogonal rotations for $n=40$ in the QR iterations for finding roots of $f_{\rm poly}$ are provided.
 It is clear that the error in computed roots are insensitive to the size of $\norm{q}$ and the order of polynomial approximation used.
-This is the feature of the unitary version of our QR algorithms in \cite{serkh2021}, which is proven to be componentwise backward stable.
-Moreover, in Figure~\ref{fig:poly} (a), Although no similar proof is provided in this work, results in Table~\ref{tab:ex1_double} and \ref{tab:ex1_ext} strongly suggest our algorithm has similar stability properties as the unitary version in \cite{serkh2021}.
+This is the feature of the unitary version of our QR algorithms in \cite{serkh2021}, which is proven to be structured backward stable.
+Although no similar proof is provided in this paper, results in Table~\ref{tab:ex1_double} and \ref{tab:ex1_ext} strongly suggest our algorithm has similar stability properties as the unitary version in \cite{serkh2021}.